(Take a look at the picture below.)

 Slow eating helps you to tune in to your body signals and it delays the satiety response.
 This means you will feel fuller with less food.

-Tip #2: Put your fork down between your bites.
+2. Put your fork down between your bites

-One of the easiest cues to do is putting down your fork between every bite and make sure you chew your food for longer than usual before you pick your fork again.
+Put down your fork between every bite.
+Make sure you chew your food for longer than usual before you pick up your fork again.

 Don’t rush with your meals.
 Take time to breathe and relax.
 You will enjoy your meal much better when you are not feeling rushed.